Raja Ampat homestays are not homestays in the usual sense. You won’t be sharing a family’s home if you stay at one.

 Raja Ampat homestays are the cheapest accommodation available in the islands.
 On the majority of islands they are the only accommodation available.
 Raja Ampat homestays are not, however, as cheap as similar accommodation elsewhere in Indonesia or SE Asia.
 Why?
 Read this article.
 Homestays also do not provide hotel or resort style amenities and services.

-Before deciding to stay at Raja Ampat homestays, there are the things you should know:
+Before deciding to stay at Raja Ampat homestays, these are the things you should know:

 - Homestay room construction and amenities are in most cases very basic.